Writing Prompts: Creative Writing Inspiration

-You are not allowed to directly say what the character’s mood is or use any of the words in the mood description, or synonyms for them.
-For example, if the mood is “Happy” you can’t write “happy”, “joyful” or another word that means “happy” – you have to imply that the character is happy by showing them acting in a happy way.
+You may not directly say what the character’s mood is or use any of the words in the mood description, or synonyms for them.
+For example, if the mood is “Happy” you can’t write “happy”, “joyful” or another word that means “happy”—you must imply that the character is happy by showing them acting happily.

 Writing Prompts: A Character Name

 Use this character name generator to generate a name.

 Write a backstory for your character.
 What do they look like?
 Where do they come from?
 What’s their family like?
 Where do they live?
 What are their opinions, likes and dislikes?
 Who are their friends and enemies?
 What are their goals?
 What do they keep secret about themselves?

 Now write five hundred words where your character starts a normal day, but then gets news that may lead to their secret being revealed.
 Show how they react.
 Don’t explicitly say what the secret is, just imply it.